Who is considered a "volunteer?"

 What is an online training module, and when might I have to use it?

 Online training modules are assigned by the archdiocese and are not a substitute for initial VIRTUS training.
-If an account has a severe lapse in bulletin completion, that volunteer's account will be marked as requiring an online training module for reinstatement.
+If an account has a prominent lapse in bulletin completion (typically over 12 months' worth), that volunteer's account will be marked as requiring an online training module for reinstatement.
 If that volunteer would like to be reinstated, they will have to contact the Safe Environment Coordinator, who will request a module from the archdiocese.
 Once the module has been assigned, the prospective volunteer has two weeks to complete it (it takes approximately one hour), and the volunteer will be cleared to work with children after completion.
 Training modules can be assigned a maximum of two times, after which a full three-hour VIRTUS session will be required.

 Am I required to complete bulletins even when I'm not volunteering?